vivirenremoto/free-public-api/README.md

 **Disclaimer**

-Any method can be changed or renamed in any time, so I dont recomended to use this for production purposes.
+Any method can be changed or renamed any time, so I dont recomended to use this for production purposes.